Chōshō-ji: Nichiren, Matsubagayatsu and Chōshō–ji

 Kamakura is known among Buddhists for having been during the 13th century the cradle of Nichiren Buddhism.
 Founder Nichiren wasn't a native: he was born in Awa Province, in today's Chiba Prefecture, but it was only natural for a preacher to come to Kamakura because at the time the city was the cultural and political center of the country.
 He settled down in a hut in the Matsubagayatsu district where three temples (Ankokuron-ji, Myōhō–ji, and Chōshō-ji), have been fighting for centuries for the honor of being the sole heir of the master.
 All three say they lie on the very spot where he used to have his hut, however none of them can prove its claims.
 The Shinpen Kamakurashi, a guide book to Kamakura commissioned by Tokugawa Mitsukuni in 1685, already mentions a strained relationship between Myōhō–ji and Chōshō-ji.
 However, when the two temples finally went to court, with a sentence emitted in 1787 by the shogunate's tribunals Myōhō–ji won the right to claim to be the place where Nichiren had his hermitage.
 It appears that Ankokuron-ji didn't participate in the trial because the government's official position was that Nichiren had first his hut there, when he first arrived in Kamakura, but that he made another near Myōhō–ji after he came back from his exile in Izu in 1263.
 What Chōshō-ji claims are the remains of the hut lie near the entrance of the Zaimokuza Reien cemetery, outside the temple's premises.

 The temple was built by Ishii Nagakatsu, lord of this land in 1263, ten years after the other two.
-Even if it were built with Ankokuron-ji and Myōhō–ji by Nichiren when he entered Kamakura, the present temple is a later reconstruction by someone else.
+Even if it were built with Ankokuron-ji and Myōhō-ji by Nichiren when he entered Kamakura, the present temple is a later reconstruction by someone else.
 Whatever the truth, Chōshō-ji seems therefore to be the party in the dispute with the weakest arguments.

-Features of the temple
+Features

 Next to the temple's gate stands a huge statue of Nichiren himself surrounded by four Deva Kings, who are there to protect and serve him.

 Because at the time of his persecution Nichiren was saved by a white monkey, believed to be a retainer of god Taishakuten, the great building behind the statue (the Taishaku-dō) is dedicated to him.